-Land-use decision-making processes will be responsive to changing economic, environmental and social factors over time and improved through periodic review and evaluation.
-If there are negative unintended consequences, based on Cabinet approval, policies will be reviewed for possible corrections or repeal.
+Land-use decision-making processes will be responsive to changing economic, environmental and social factors over time and will be improved through periodic review.
+If there are negative unintended consequences, Cabinet will review policies for possible corrections or repeal.

 Fair, equitable and timely